-What does losing a job in the middle of Covid-19-induced lockdown feel like?
+What does losing a job in the middle of a raging pandemic feel like?
 A little less worse than trying to find a job.
 It’s like going to Jaipur and asking for directions to Helsinki – theoretically it is possible, but practically?
 Almost impossible.

 Life, in general, and careers, more specifically, are all about upgrades.
 One is expected to climb up a giant, invisible, and proverbial ladder for more money and nicer words on a business card.
 We put in days and weeks and months and quarters with a sprinkling of occasional weekend hours to do this, until typically – if you’re an average Indian worker – “office” is pretty much the only thing on your mind each day.

 After a year at a nice, foreign business school, I found myself at a job in a tech startup in Mumbai.
 It was a steady life trajectory, to be in a young place and learn the ropes of management in a small team at a lean company.
 Like most full-time jobs tend to be, it occupied nearly all of my day.
 The length of the days and the chaos of work increased, and somewhere, my interest in being at the office decreased.
 Cut to a few days before our beloved Covid lockdown, and I was at my last day at work – uncertain about my future, but certainly lighter.

 After a short period of mourning my decision to join a startup, I found myself fitting the definition of the dreaded “u” word that has been plaguing so much of the country in previous months.
 Yes, big fat unemployment, or as they say on LinkedIn, “seeking opportunities”.
 This was right before our wonderful shared experience of a virus telling humanity, “ghar pe baitho beta”.
 Since then, not only have times changed, but even my experience and understanding of the concept of time has changed.